pairing4good/gildedrose/readme.md

         return quality;
     }
    ```
+   By encapsulating this check before increasing quality together it makes this a single named reusable concept.
    Run the tests and commit.

 **Outcome 2**: